Cups (song): Release and promotion

 Kendrick recorded a 76-second cover version titled "Cups (Movie Version)" for the Pitch Perfect soundtrack.
-Republic Records and Universal Music Enterprises released a remix of her version, titled "Cups (Pitch Perfects 'When I'm Gone'),” with new instrumentation for digital download and streaming as More from Pitch Perfects lead single on March 26, 2013, on mainstream radio.
+Republic Records and Universal Music Enterprises released a remix of Kendrick's version, titled "Cups (Pitch Perfects 'When I'm Gone')," with new instrumentation for digital download and streaming as the lead single from More from Pitch Perfect that was released to mainstream radio on March 26, 2013.
 The remix was released as a single in the United Kingdom on October 28, 2013.

-Kendrick performed the song on the Late Show with David Letterman, The Tonight Show Starring Jimmy Fallon and Saturday Night Live in 2012, 2014, and 2017, respectively.
+Kendrick performed the song on Late Show with David Letterman, The Tonight Show Starring Jimmy Fallon, and Saturday Night Live in 2012, 2014, and 2017, respectively.
 It was included in the 2015 sequel film Pitch Perfect 2, in which the Barden Bellas perform the song as a ballad.
-This version was included on Pitch Perfect 2s soundtrack with the title "Cups (When I'm Gone) [Campfire Version].”
+This version was included on Pitch Perfect 2s soundtrack with the title "Cups (When I'm Gone) [Campfire Version]."
 A mash-up with George Michael's song "Freedom!
-'90,” titled "Freedom!
-'90 x Cups,” was released on November 21, 2017.
-The mash-up's video was released on the same day, and included the Barden Bellas and the top 12 contestants of the 13th season of The Voice.
-The mash-up was released on the soundtrack Pitch Perfect 3 (Original Motion Picture Soundtrack).
+'90", titled "Freedom!
+'90 x Cups," was released on November 21, 2017.
+The mash-up's video was released on the same day; it includes the Barden Bellas and the top-12 contestants of the 13th season of The Voice.
+The mash-up was released on the album Pitch Perfect 3 (Original Motion Picture Soundtrack).

 Critical reception

-The song was well received by critics.
-It was described by Heather Phares of AllMusic as "charming", and as "undeniably catchy" by Jeff Benjamin of Fuse.
-Benjamin praised Kendrick's audition scene, which he thought was an "awesome musical movie moment".
-Kelly Lawler from USA Today stated Kendrick's rendition in Pitch Perfect is "cute and all" but was really not all that special.
-However, she commended Kendrick's "spontaneous performance" of the song on the Late Show with David Letterman.
+"Cups (Pitch Perfect's 'When I'm Gone')" was well-received by critics.
+Heather Phares of AllMusic described it as "charming", and Jeff Benjamin of Fuse described it as "undeniably catchy".
+Benjamin praised Kendrick's audition scene, which he called an "awesome musical movie moment".
+Kelly Lawler from USA Today stated Kendrick's rendition in Pitch Perfect is "cute and all" but "really not all that special", and commended Kendrick's "spontaneous performance" of the song on Late Show with David Letterman.

-Slates Chris Molanphy said the 2013 remix neutered the original version of "Cups" and said he would rather listen to Kendrick's "weird-America ditty" version.
-Writing for Billboard, Andrew Unterberger praised the original track, describing it as "totally charming", but labeled the remix as "mumfordized" and "needlessly extended", saying it still hits one hell of a flat note.
-Houston Chronicles Joey Guerra lauded the remix, and wrote Kendrick's "plaintive delivery" made it easy to love.
+Slates Chris Molanphy said the 2013 remix "neutered" the original version of "Cups" and said he would rather listen to Kendrick's "weird-America ditty" version.
+Writing for Billboard, Andrew Unterberger praised the original track, describing it as "totally charming", but labeled the remix as "Mumfordized" and "needlessly extended", saying it "still hits one hell of a flat note".
+Houston Chronicles Joey Guerra lauded the remix and wrote Kendrick's "plaintive delivery makes it easy to love".

-Douglas Wolk of Time magazine placed the song at number nine on his end-of-year list, describing Kendrick's version as a "terrific arrangement."
+Douglas Wolk of Time placed the song at number nine on his end-of-year list, describing Kendrick's version as a "terrific arrangement".
 Marcus Jones of Entertainment Weekly put "Cups" at number nine on his The Best Songs From Movies of the 2010s list.
-Writing for Screen Rant, Nicholas Howe ranked the song at number one on his Pitch Perfect: Top 10 Covers In The Movie Series list, noting its near-universal popularity.
+Writing for Screen Rant, Nicholas Howe ranked the song at number one on his list of Pitch Perfect: Top 10 Covers In The Movie Series, noting its near-universal popularity.